 - Even if you do not hear the alert system, use your best judgment and seek shelter at the first sign of a thunderstorm.

 - If possible, get off the golf course or go to a designated lightning shelter.

 - Do not stand under a lone tree.
 This is where most people are injured or killed.

 - If stranded in the open, go to a low place such as a ravine or valley.

-Please understand the staff does not control nor can they predict Mother Nature.
-They do not know how long it will be until the frost clears, the fog lifts, the rain subsides, nor the lightning stops.
+Please understand the staff does not control nor can they predict what Mother Nature brings.
+They do not know how long it will be until the frost clears, the fog lifts, the rain subsides, or the lightning stops.
 Please be patient and considerate during these times.